-Switchboard is a standard feature with ACCESS Rack that allows the codec to "sync" with Comrex's cloud-based traversal server.
+Switchboard is a standard feature with MultiRack that allows the codec to "sync" with Comrex's cloud-based traversal server.
 Switchboard facilitates connections between codecs without any knowledge of IP addresses on either end of a link.
 Switchboard traversal server allows for monitoring presence and status information for all Comrex codecs in a user's fleet, and assists with connections through routers and firewalls that might be difficult otherwise.
+Because MultiRack incorporates five separate codec instances, each appears as an individual "codec" within the Switchboard interface.